Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?: Astrophysical realizations of the model

 In this section, we consider a number of important issues which are crucial to the implementation of our model in {\it any} realistic astrophysical/cosmological setting.
 In particular, we pose, and propose tentative solutions to, a number of questions regarding the specific physical conditions and astrophysical processe(s) that must be realised in order for a sufficient number of superconducting string--black hole systems to form in the early Universe, and to persist for time periods long enough to lead to sufficient mass accretion.
 In so doing, we clarify a number of subtle conceptual issues inherent in the proposed mechanism.

-For example, it may be argued that since, in ``standard" scenarios, current carrying strings (and even topological defect strings {\it without} current) cannot have end points, it is impossible for them to ``end" on the horizon of a black hole.
+For example, it may be argued that since, in ``standard" scenarios, current-carrying strings (and even topological defect strings {\it without} current) cannot have end points, it is impossible for them to ``end" on the horizon of a black hole.
 However, in our model, the strings ``end" on the event horizon only from the perspective of an observer located outside the black hole.
 From the perspective of the string itself $-$ or, more specifically, of an observer comoving with a fluid element travelling through the string $-$ nothing unusual happens at the horizon, with increased tidal forces being the only locally observable effect.
 Thus, all conservation laws, including conservation of the topological winding number for defect strings, are satisfied.
 Physically speaking, the strings ``end" only on the singularity inside the black hole, but this does not contradict any topological charge, electric charge, and/or momentum conservation requirements for either defects or $F-$strings.

-Nonetheless, in a realistic setting, our model must confront the fact that strings carrying oppositely charged currents will, if they intersect on (or near) the surface of the black hole, unzip and annihilate. {\it This is a viable astrophysical process which must be considered in any physically realistic model.} As such, it is necessary to consider two important sub-questions: (i) What is the probability that two strings, piercing the black hole horizon, will intersect within a given time interval $t$? (ii) If the strings do intersect, how long will it take for them to unzip an annihilate?
+Nonetheless, in a realistic setting, our model must confront the fact that strings carrying oppositely charged currents will, if they intersect on (or near) the surface of the black hole, unzip and annihilate \cite{string_unzip}. {\it This is a viable astrophysical process which must be considered in any physically realistic model.} As such, it is necessary to consider two important sub-questions: (i) What is the probability that two strings, piercing the black hole horizon, will intersect within a given time interval $t$? (ii) If the strings do intersect, how long will it take for them to unzip an annihilate?
 (In other words, for how long, prior to total annihilation, will they be able to continue supplying current and mass to the black hole?)

-Assuming that the string ``end points" undergo a random walk on the surface of the horizon with rms velocity $\sqrt{\langle v^2 \rangle} \leq c$, the maximum step length within the characteristic time $\tau = r_c/c$ is simply $r_c$, the string width.
-The total displacement from the initial position in a time interval $\Delta t = t-t_s$, where $t_s$ is the epoch of formation for the string-black hole system, is then
+Assuming that the string ``end points" undergo a random walk on the surface of the horizon with root mean square velocity $\sqrt{\langle v^2 \rangle} \leq c$, the maximum step length within the characteristic time $\tau = r_c/c$ is simply $r_c$, the string width.
+The total displacement from the initial position in a time interval $\Delta t = t-t_s$, where $t_s$ is the epoch of formation for the string--black hole system, is then

 where $c(t-t_s) = N\tau$ and $N$ is the number of steps.
 The additive term $r_c$ on the right-hand side of Eq. (\ref{random_walk}) accounts for the intrinsic width of the string, which, if greater than the initial radius of the black hole (at $t=t_s$), makes collision inevitable.
 Similarly, at time $t>t_s$, the radius of the black hole is